 1. Create your custom query with the custom fields for a specific project and save (Do not check 'For all projects').

 2. Edit the custom query checking 'For all projects' and save.

 The custom query should work for all projects including the cross-project issue list.
 Do not edit the custom query or it will drop the custom fields.

-#5 Updated by Daniel Felix about 4 years ago
+#5 Updated by Daniel Felix over 4 years ago

 - Target version set to Candidate for next major release